+- 4. One of the most successful efforts to halt biodiversity loss has been the promotion and creation of conservation units and protected areas of different types.
+Several CBD Parties, in collaboration with governmental, non-governmental organizations, indigenous peoples and local communities, have been instrumental in developing this approach.
+Much of this effort has been done directly or indirectly in collaboration with local populations and communities involved in the use and management of natural resources.
+In tropical areas such as the Amazon, these areas, and particularly areas managed by indigenous and local communities, have been recognized as significant buffers against deforestation and the degradation of ecosystems and biodiversity.
+There is now significant evidence that indigenous peoples, local communities and resource user groups are central to the effectiveness of protecting biodiversity within and outside of these areas. - 5.
 In many cases, however, these communities are overwhelmed by pressures and transformations occurring around them, such as the consequences of extractive and agro-industrial expansion.
 In this context, it is important to understand the ways in which local resource users organize themselves to respond to external pressures in maintaining biodiversity ecosystem functions.
 In some cases, these local actions are aimed at protecting a given area or territory, while in others they are organized to protect specific resources or environmental functions (e.g., water quality).
-In other cases, the socio-economic realities of local populations can also limit the efforts to conserve biodiversity (Andersson and Gibson, 2007).
-It is therefore important to recognize the limitations of complete self-regulation and consider how institutions developed at higher levels can contribute, create incentives, and facilitate or undermine local efforts of conservation (Andersson and Ostrom, 2008; Brondizio et al 2009).

-The methodology proposed here brings together advances in land change sciences that link - through geospatial analysis - the analysis of environmental change at different scales with the analysis of institutional arrangements that examine the underlying mechanisms of local individual and collective action to protect biodiversity and ecosystems.
-Figure 2 below illustrates how modules of the proposed methodology will feed into the national reporting system and contribute to the generation of new indicators that are directly relevant for several of the Aichi targets.
+In other cases, the socioeconomic realities of local populations can also limit the efforts to conserve biodiversity.
+It is therefore important to recognize the limitations of complete self-regulation and consider how institutions developed at higher levels can contribute, create incentives, and facilitate or undermine local efforts of conservation.
+In this countribute, create incentives, and facilitate or undermine local efforts of conservation. - 6.
+The methodology proposed here brings together advances in land change sciences that link through geospatial analysis the analysis of environmental change at different scales with the analysis of institutional arrangements that examine the underlying mechanisms of local individual and collective action to protect biodiversity and ecosystems.
+Figure 2 below illustrates how modules of the proposed methodology could feed into the national reporting system and contribute to the generation of new indicators that are directly relevant for several of the Aichi Biodiversity Targets.
 From this combination of modules different indicators can be generated to evaluate the relationship between collective action and biodiversity conservation, with respect to resource mobilization.